Grow Fatsia Japonica, Japanese Aralia

 Fatsia likes slightly acid, nutrient-rich, moist soil.
 Also, it grows best in a shady location.

-When stems that become spindly or leggy, simply cut them back.
+When stems become spindly or leggy, cut them back.
 This encourages branching.

 With proper conditions, Fatsia proves to be a low-maintenance plant.
 Also, pests seldom affect them.